 The University of Melbourne's School of BioSciences hosts the Centre of Excellence for Biosecurity Risk Analysis (CEBRA), a research initiative jointly funded by the Australian and New Zealand governments.
-CEBRA will be operational until 30 June 2017.
+CEBRA will be operational from 1 July 2013 until 30 June 2021.

 Biosecurity is a critical issue for Australia.
-Effective biosecurity policies and management tools are essential to protecting the health of the population and our unique ecosystems, and the viability of essential segments of the Australian economy.
+With our expansive borders and proximity to Asia, implementing effective biosecurity policies and management tools is essential to protecting the health of the population and our unique ecosystems, and the viability of essential segments of the Australian economy.
 CEBRA is a key initiative in the Australian Government's response to biosecurity risks.

-Reporting to the CEBRA Director, the Research Fellow - Biosecurity will contribute to the administration and conduct of the research projects undertaken by the Centre.
-The Research Fellow supports CEBRA, the Department of Agriculture and Water Resources and the Ministry of Primary Industries researchers in their development of research projects to ensure that appropriate processes are followed and research activities are well-coordinated and delivered professionally.
+Reporting to the CEBRA Director, the Research Fellow will contribute to the administration of the research projects as directed by the sponsors, Department of Agriculture and Water Resources, (DAWR) and Ministry for Primary Industries (MPI) focused on biosecurity risk analysis.
+The Research Fellow supports CEBRA, DWAR and MPI researchers in their development of research projects to ensure that appropriate processes are followed, and research activities are well-coordinated.